 Delaney’s degree project centered around teaching and learning.

 “I like learning how the neurology of brain-based learning strategies supports innovative teaching,” she said.
 “My doctorate project was the use of mindfulness activities to support elementary students impacted by emotional trauma’s resilience in the school room setting.”

-“Mashawna Hamilton and Beth Delaney are both incredibly dedicated nursing faculty members who instill nursing excellence into every student they encounter,” said Dr. Nicole Pennington, Executive Dean for Regional Higher Education & Lifelong Learning and Dean of Campus and Community Relations at the Southern Campus.
+“Mashawna Hamilton and Beth Delaney are both incredibly dedicated nursing faculty members who instill nursing excellence into every student they encounter,” said Dr. Nicole Pennington, executive dean for regional higher education and lifelong learning and dean of campus and community relations at the Southern Campus.
 “I am extremely proud of their recent achievements to advance their own nursing education.
-Their own professional growth will only further enhance Ohio University's nursing programs.”
+Their own professional growth will only further enhance Ohio University’s nursing programs.”